Culture of Asia: Multiple cultural regions

 Asia's various modern cultural and religious spheres correspond roughly with the principal centers of civilization.

 West Asia (or Southwest Asia as Ian Morrison puts it, or sometimes referred to as the Middle East) has their cultural roots in the pioneering civilizations of the Fertile Crescent and Mesopotamia, spawning the Persian, Arab, Ottoman empires, as well as the Abrahamic religions of Judaism and later Islam.
-According to Morrison, in his book Why the West Rules--For Now, these original civilizations of the Hilly Flanks are so far (by archaeological evidence) the oldest (first evidence of farming c9000 BC).
-The Hilly flanks is also the birthplace of his definition of the west (which groups the Middle East with Europe).
+According to Morrison, in his book Why the West Rules--For Now, these original civilizations of the Hilly Flanks are so far (by archaeological evidence) the oldest (first evidence of farming c.
+9000 BC).
+The Hilly Flanks is also the birthplace of his definition of the west (which groups the Middle East with Europe).
 According to his definition this would make Asia the origin of western culture.
 Not everybody agrees with him though.

-South Asia, India and the Indosphere emanate from the Indus Valley civilisation.
+India, South Asia, and the Indosphere emanate from the Indus Valley Civilization.

 The East Asian cultural sphere developed from the Yellow River civilization.
 Southeast Asia's migration waves of more varied ethnic groups are relatively recent.
 Commercial interaction with South Asia eventually lead to the adoption of culture from India and China (including Hinduism, Buddhism, Confucianism, Daoism).
 The region later absorbed influences from Islam as well, and the Malays are currently the largest Islamic population in the world.
 North Asia's (otherwise known as Siberia) harsh climate and unfavorable soil proved to be unsuited to permanently support large urban settlements and only permits the presence of a pastoral and nomadic population, spread over large areas.
 Nonetheless, North Asian religious and spiritual traditions eventually diffused into more comprehensive systems such as Tibetan Buddhism that developed its own unique characteristics (e.g. Mongolian Buddhism).
 For these reasons it is becoming more unconventional to separate it from the rest of East Asian cultures.

 Central Asia has also absorbed influences from both West Asia and East Asia (including Persia and Mongolia), making it another melting pot of cultures.

 The cultural spheres are not mutually disjoint and can even overlap, representing the innate diversity and syncretism of human cultures and historical influences.